zac-heisey/murray-lampert/index.md

   location: Carlsbad
   desc: What I got was beyond my hopes.
 Murray Lampert actually made me feel like
     I was their ONLY customer!
-I have another addition planned in the future, and you can be sure Murray Lampert will be my heroes again.
+I have another addition planned in the future, and you can be sure Murray Lampert will be my heroes again!
 - name: Robert
   location: San Diego
   desc: Gregg and his company did a fantastic job on our home remodel!
 The work was extensive, including moving walls, building a second story, bathrooms, cabinets, HVAC, tile work, etc. Highly recommend!